quantumgardener/qg.blog/content/notes/How to enter dates quickly.md

 tags:
   - class/blog
 ---
 I find myself entering dates all the time.
 In filenames, for tasks and in documents.
-As I continually seek [[Productive laziness]] I use a text expander to save me time.
+As I continually seek [[Productive Laziness]] I use a text expander to save me time.
 ## Date formats
 I use 2 date formats.
 YYYY-MM-DD and d MMMM YYYY.
 For today these are _2022-06-09_ and _9 June 2022_.
 To create these I use [[Expanso]] with the following keystrokes.
 All are set to run immediately upon keying in.